Funny Pages (film)

 Funny Pages is a 2022 American coming-of-age black comedy film written, directed, and edited by Owen Kline and produced by the Safdie brothers.
-It stars Daniel Zolghadri, Matthew Maher, Miles Emanuel, Maria Dizzia, Josh Pais, Stephen Adly Guirgis, Louise Lasser, Andy Milonakis, and Michael Townsend Wright, best known from the New Jersey-based The Uncle Floyd Show.
+It stars Daniel Zolghadri, Matthew Maher, Miles Emanuel, Maria Dizzia, and Josh Pais.
 The film was shot on Super 16 mm.

 It premiered at the 2022 Cannes Film Festival and was released in the United States on August 26, 2022, where it received positive reviews from critics.
 The film was ranked among the Best Films of 2022 by The New York Times, BFI Sight and Sound, and awarded as one of the Top 10 Independent Films of 2022 by the National Board of Review.
-This was the final film role of Buddy Duress during his lifetime.

 The film tells the story of a 17-year-old cartoonist Robert, who leaves home after the death of his mentor to forge his own path.
 He moves to a basement apartment in Trenton, New Jersey, and meets Wallace, a possibly unstable former cartoonist.

 Plot

 Robert Bleichner, a high school student and aspiring cartoonist, meets with his art teacher, Mr. Katano, at his school classroom.
 After Katano looks over Robert's portfolio, which contains many bizarre sexual figures, Katano asks Robert to make a nude figure drawing of him as he thinks the figure drawings Robert has included are not as weird as his cartoon work.
 Before completing the drawing, Robert's phone alarm goes off and he leaves for work.
 Outside, Katano kerb crawls alongside Robert attempting to talk to him.
 Robert refuses to get in the car and Katano, who is on the wrong side of the road, is suddenly struck and killed by a car.

 Later, Robert attempts to gather anything of sentimental value from his late mentor.
 After rummaging through Katano's classroom, Robert and his friend Miles break into Katano's apartment.
 As the police arrive at the scene, Miles escapes while Robert is apprehended.
-Robert enlists the help of Cheryl, a public defender, for his trial.
+Robert enlists the help of Cheryl Quartermaine, a public defender, for his trial.
 He is not charged and is allowed to keep Katano's possessions.
 Shortly after being released, Robert meets with his parents, Lewis and Jennifer, at a diner.
 He proclaims that he wants to pursue a career in art and will not be finishing the school year, to his parents' disappointment.

 Seeking independence, Robert leaves his parents' house and moves to Trenton, New Jersey, where he shares a dingy apartment with two older men, Barry and Steven.
 Robert takes a job working for Cheryl as a notetaker while continuing to work at a local comic book store.
 He attends a meeting with Cheryl and her client, Wallace, who is seeking legal counsel after an attempted assault on a pharmacist.
 While taking notes, Robert learns that Wallace used to work for Image Comics as an assistant colorist.